 Jay Shaw, Programme Director

-Jay Shaw joined the Nuclear AMRC’s machining group in 2010, becoming head of machining before moving to business development and then to programmes.
+Jay Shaw joined the Nuclear AMRC’s machining group in 2010, leading the group before moving to business development and then to programmes.
 He is responsible for ensuring that the centre’s projects deliver the maximum value to the UK supply chain.